tauh33dkhan/Learn-To-Build-Java-Spring-Application/README.md

 @RequestParam(name = "firstName", defaultValue = "Guest") String fName
 ```

-Using @RequestParam annonation to handle parameter coming from user. here, `firstName` is the GET parameter coming from user and its default value is set to Guest then we assign its value to String variable fName, similarly we handle the lastName parameter coming from user and assign it to string variable lName.
+In the above code we are using `@RequestParam` annonation to handle parameter coming from user. here, `firstName` is the GET parameter coming from user and its default value is set to Guest then we assign its value to String variable fName, similarly we handle the lastName parameter coming from the user and assign it to string variable lName.

+Let's test it

 ```bash
 $ mvn spring-boot:run